-The fair values of listed equity securities, debt securities and investment funds are based on quoted market prices.
+The fair values of listed equity securities, debt securities, investment funds and futures are based on quoted market prices.

 The fair values of unlisted debt securities are determined by reference to the quoted market prices from the broker using a valuation technique with market observable inputs or calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities.